Resolutions of Support:

 - The 2022 State of the State acknowledging the bridge, and walkway, as a state priority (pg.
 93)

-- The Albany County Legislature proclamation of support.
+- The Albany County Legislature proclamation of support. (and renewed it on March 23!)

 - The City of Albany’s Common Council resolution in support.